fnando/i18n-js/README.md

     I18n.locales.no = "nb";
     I18n.locales.no = function(locale){ return ["nb"]; };

-If a translation is missing the default displayed message will be [missing "name of scope" translation]
+By default a missing translation will be displayed as [missing "name of scope" translation]
 While you are developing or if you do not want to provide a translation in the default language you can set